 Sewing Galloon Trim to Orphrey Bands

-Tonight we will take a short look at applying galloon trim to an orphrey band.
+Sewing Galloon Trim to Orphrey Bands: Tonight we will take a short look at applying gallon trim to the Orphrey bands.
 The orphrey bands are being placed on a pastoral stole.
 We have been looking at stoles for a while, but there is so much ground to cover when it comes to making a stole.
 Many of these tips and techniques can help give a stole that polished professional look when completed.
 But no need to worry.
 Making stoles is a process, as are all Ecclesiastical Sewing Projects.
-It takes time, patience, a bit of looking back and reflecting, and practice to progress in stole making skills.
+It takes time, patience, a bit of looking back and reflecting, and practice to progress in stole-making skills.

 Applying Ecclesiastical Braid to Orphrey Bands

-If you flip through the pages of some of the Ecclesiastical Vestment catalogs, you may notice pre-made orphrey bands that already have the the galloon braid applied to the base fabric.
+If you flip through the pages of some of the Ecclesiastical Vestment catalogs, you may notice pre-made orphrey bands that already have the galloon braid applied to the base fabric.
 These pre-made orphrey trims can get rather pricey in a big hurry.
-But let’s take a hint from the way these pre-made bands are constructed, and pre-make orphrey bands prior to applying them to the stole fabric.
+But let’s follow the construction approach of these pre-made bands and pre-make orphrey bands before applying them to the stole fabric.

 This is Gold St. Benet with the Ivory/Gold St. Hubert Galloon.
 You may notice that the sewing machine is set up with an even feed foot.
 I like to use this when sewing Church Vestments so that both layers of fabrics feed evenly through the machine to avoid any puckering that may result from the fabrics not feeding evenly.

 If a longer length of orphrey band is being created, follow the same steps.
-But, also be sure to keep you stitching perfectly straight.
-You may also consider the options of basting the galloon to the orphrey prior stitching by machine.
+But, also be sure to keep your stitching perfectly straight.
+You may also consider the option of basting the gallon to the orphrey before stitching by machine.
 Some people like to use a light spray adhesive ( not my personal favorite, but I do use this method).

 So why stitch orphrey bands in this order?
-One could certainly stitch the orphrey fabric in place, and then go back and add the galloon.
+One could certainly stitch the orphrey fabric in place, and then go back and add the gallon.
 I have done this myself.
 And, the project looked fantastic while it was on my sewing table.
-But that feeling of the project looking fantastic only lasted until the items were hung in church.
+But that feeling of the project looking fantastic only lasted until the items were hung in the church.
 When I looked at the finished project, I was mortified.
 Oh, yes, everyone at church sang its praises, but I knew that all was not well.
-Those puckers were the end result of 6 rows of stitches being used to apply orphrey bands and galloon trim.
+The end result of using 6 rows of stitches to apply orphrey bands and galloon trim was those puckers.

-When those same types of orphrey bands are created and applied today, having some of the work pre-made before applying to the base fabric, and with the addition of a walking or even feed foot, the puckers dare not show.
-Here is to wishing you all pucker-free orphrey bands.
+When creating and applying similar types of orphrey bands today, pre-making some of the work before applying it to the base fabric, and using a walking or even feed foot, prevents the puckers from showing.
+Here is to wishing you all, pucker-free orphrey bands.